and welcome to our German Word of the Day. Do you guys ever eat? Oh… wow, what a dumb question. I need more coffee. Of course you eat.

 - If Marie had studied she would have passed the exam

 This is an example for pure fiction or speculation.
 The exam is over, she failed and there’s no way for her to ever change that… unless of course she travels back in time (aint’ got a time machine yet?
 Get your own time machine at Amazon, 20% off till yesterday).
 Now let’s look at the German translation.

 - Wenn Marie gelernt hätte, hätte sie den Test bestanden.

 - Falls Marie gelernt hätte,… is wrong!

 Okay, admittedly I am actually not sure how wrong it really is.
-It might be okay grammatically – at least according to this source here.
-But it sure sounds wrong to me… very very wrong… like … very.
+It might be okay grammatically, based on what some books say.
+But it sounds off to me.
+People don’t usually use it that way.

 Let’s do another one of those.